SurgeCLI/Surge/CONTRIBUTING.md

 3. Push to the branch (`git push origin type/[issue#]-short-description`)
 4. Open a pull request on GitHub

+### Pull Requests
+Add a short summary, list of additions/changes/etc, and related issues/PRs.
+Here's an example format:

+## Summary
+Please provide a brief description of the pull request, highlighting your changes and additions.

+- Added: (List main features and information)
+- Fixed: (List any fixes or resolved bugs)

+## Related Issues
+Link related issues or pull requests (e.g., Fixes #1, Closes #2).
+- Fixes/Closes: #_

 ##

 **NOTE: When contributing, please be sure to lint and format your Python code to follow [PEP8 standards](https://peps.python.org/pep-0008/) to the best of your ability.
 Use the following commands in your terminal to spot linting errors and automatically format to adhere to the styling standards:**